ursakacar/scribbles/testing-notes/managed-settings.md

 }
 ```

-**@IMPORTANT!** The ID in the example (`cfhdojbkjhnklbpkdaibdccddilifddb`) is the ID of the latest extension release.
-In case you are testing with a development build, make sure to change that ID.
+**IMPORTANT!** The ID in the example (`cfhdojbkjhnklbpkdaibdccddilifddb`) is the ID of the latest ABP extension release.
+In case you are testing with a development build, make sure to change that ID accordingly.

-Then open [chrome://policy/](chrome://policy/) and click **Reload policies** button.
-Check if the `suppress_first_run_page` policy name with vaue `true` shows up under the Adblock Plus entry.
+Then open `chrome://policy/` and click **Reload policies** button.
+Check that the `suppress_first_run_page` policy name with vaue `true` is shown under the Adblock Plus entry.

-If yes, you're done!
+You're done!
 Now if you install the ABP extension with the ID that is specified in that .json file, the first run page will not be opened.

+If the policy is not updated, triple check that the path of the .json and the extension ID are correct.

 ### Mac instructions for supressing FRP